percona/percona-xtradb-cluster/doc/source/configure.rst

       wsrep_cluster_name=pxc-cluster
       wsrep_cluster_address=gcomm://192.168.70.61,192.168.70.62,192.168.70.63

-   *If you use Red Hat or CentOS*, edit |file.my-conf|.
-Note that on these systems you set
-    the wsrep_provider option to a different value:
+   *If you use Red Hat or CentOS*, edit |file.my-cnf|.
+Note that on these systems you set the wsrep_provider option to a different value:

     .. code-block:: text